fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | 700             | 0.64                             | 0.77                                                          |
 | 800             | 0.69                             | 0.75                                                          |
 | 900             | 0.68                             | 0.76                                                          |
+Table: F1 scores for embeddings generated using Node2Vec on Les Miserables graph with modified LFM partitioning.

 Also, clustering similarity after embedding using sequential and parallel implementations was calculated.
 In Table 6, the clustering similarity using the K-means algorithm with 3 clusters is presented, where the similarity was calculated using the ARI method.
 SBM generated network had 1000 vertices, 2 communities, where the connection probability within the community was p=0.1, and the connection probability of nodes that do not belong to the same community was q=0.01.